Don’t miss a single bonus

-Crown Resorts, one of Australia’s largest and most prestigious casino gambling and resort brands, reported on Thursday that it had received a revised handover proposal from US equity firm Blackstone, which the company’s board of directors unanimously recommended that investors accept.
+Crown Resorts, one of Australia’s largest and most prestigious real money gambling and resort brands, reported on Thursday that it had received a revised handover proposal from US equity firm Blackstone, which the company's board of directors unanimously recommended that investors accept.

 A 60-cent increase in the price per share brought Blackstone's offer to $13.10 per share, which comes out to a proposition of AU$8.87 billion.

 In a March interview with the Australian Financial Review's Chanticleer column, James Packer expressed his support for the board's proposal, saying the offer was 'in the best interests of Crown shareholders.'
 Packer, who holds a 37% share in Crown, has been trying to sell his holdings in the gambling and entertainment firm that he has spent the last two decades establishing.

 In exchange for selling his troubled Crown casino company to American private equity firm Blackstone, James Packer is poised to get $3.3 billion in cash and stock.

 His Consolidated Press Holdings company stated it was 'encouraged' by the statement made on Thursday morning.
 Before reaching a decision on its shareholding, CPH will analyze all papers published to the market by Crown Resorts in connection with the binding control transaction, according to a statement made by the corporation.

 Because Crown Resorts' has the best live casino assets, the firm has a substantial amount of equity, which reflects the high level of interest in the company.
 While Ziggy Switkowski, the company's chairman, and CEO, Steve McCann, the company's top executive, have said they are open to additional proposals,